The Soldier's Details

 Norman was one of two sons and two daughters born 1905 at Mile End, South Australia to parents Richard Felix and Rachel Gordon Gough.

-Norman Gough returned to South Australia where he was divorced in 1946.
+Norman Gough returned to South Australia where he was divorced in 1946 and became engaged 1947 to Katherine Stone – it is unknown if they married.

 His father died Dec 1952.